Skip to content

 Fields in tags and fields may change with subsequent updates

-The value of tags.name is the instance ID, used as a unique identifier
+The value of tags.name is the instance ID, which serves as a unique identifier

 X. Appendix